 - 3.6 Staffing levels for the reporting period are shown in the chart at paragraph 3.2 above.
 Key changes over 2021-2023 saw significant turnover of staff within Planning as discussed in section 3.1 above. - 3.7 For the reporting period, sickness levels were relatively low.
-The pandemic did have an impact on the capacity of officers in previous reporting periods and certainly over 2021/22 (and 2022-23 in the Policy Team) there have been notable pressures caused during the period between staff appointments - exacerbated by the relatively high turnover of staff during this period.
-Morale of team members had been impacted by the length of the pandemic and the sense of isolation home-working can have as well as the build-up of work as staff have left and their work has been passed onto remaining staff.
-It is fair to say that the recruitment of a new cohort of planners has revitalised the team, however, and has enabled the existing staff to get back on top of workloads.
+It is fair to say that the recruitment of a new cohort of planners has revitalised the team following the end of the pandemic and has enabled the existing staff to get back on top of workloads.
 To tackle issues of performance and morale, managers put in place regular meetings, welfare chats, counselling and a more structured approach to performance management.
-In addition, we have invested in young planners who are seeking to enter the profession by providing a trainee post (one year placement) in both the Policy and DM teams - the latter assisting the workload of the planning applications case officers by having their own caseload of householder and minor applications. - 3.8 Training and development opportunities for colleagues were primarily events organised by the Council itself or occasionally by the RTPI, including the Wales Planning Conference.
+In addition, we have invested in young planners who are seeking to enter the profession by providing a trainee post (a one year placement) in both the Policy and DM teams the latter assisting the workload of the planning application case officers by having their own caseload of householder and minor applications. - Training and development opportunities for colleagues were primarily events organised by the Council itself or occasionally by the RTPI, including the Wales Planning Conference.
 There was also a law update by FTB Chambers and the annual Welsh Enforcement Conference.
 In-house opportunities were provided via quarterly Development Management and Planning Policy Liaison Meetings.
 There is also an opportunity for DM officers to discuss individual cases with colleagues at casework management meetings held twice a week.
-A junior officer in the team has enrolled on the RTPI-accredited Masters course studying for a planning degree, part time.
+Two junior officers in the team are enrolled on the RTPI-accredited master's course studying Planning, part time in Cardiff University.
+A Heritage officer is studying the M.Sc. in Sustainable Building Conservation, part-time also in Cardiff University.